duneanalytics/docs/docs/app/query-editor/query-scheduler.md

 Queries on Dune usually execute when a user triggers an automatic or interactive execution.
 This means that if you have a dashboard that is not frequently viewed, the data displayed on the dashboard may be outdated and execution of the queries will only be triggered once a user views the dashboard.
 Especially for dashboards that contain resource-intensive queries, this can lead to long loading times for the viewer.

 To keep your dashboard up-to-date and to ensure that your queries are executed reliably and in a timely manner, you can schedule them to run at a specific time and frequency.
 Scheduled queries can be run on medium and large query engines, which will require credits.
+Credit costs are the same as any other query execution on Dune, you will pay 10 credits for a medium tier execution and 20 credits for a large tier execution.

 ### How to Schedule a Query